-The best thing about planning early is the fact that I have been able to remedy bad situations prior to them becoming expensive problems for clients.
+The best thing about planning for new home and renovation design early, is the fact that I have been able to remedy bad situations prior to them becoming expensive problems for clients.
 Two near disasters I recall that are typical in a lot of new home builds that were totally avoided through early planning were poor locations of entertainment feature walls, and rooms that were too small to accommodate the type of furnishings the clients wanted to have in their home.

 For example, I had one couple approach me to work on their new home and once I began to work on the layout of the furniture I found that the fireplace was poorly situated in the room impacting the layout and function of the room greatly.
 Given its location, and the number of people that my clients wanted to either sit around and watch tv or entertain at any one time made this impossible, and the balance of the room was off significantly which would affect the look of the room.
 Because we were still in the very early stages of construction we were able to move the fireplace into a better location which provided more seating and a better flow of traffic through out the space, and a balanced more pleasing space visually.

-During the planning stage, I will want to know what existing furniture clients are planning on bringing into their new home and what the colours and fabrics are.
+During the planning stage of new home and renovation design, I will want to know what existing furniture clients are planning to use in their new space and what the colours and fabrics are.
 These pieces will be incorporated into the furniture layout.
 But often I find clients are wanting to start fresh in these new spaces with new furnishings, so they are anxious to find out if that dream sofa chaise, or sectional will fit into their new space.